PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartTwo-Polymorphisim.markdown

         }
     }

-Note we have added the virtual keyword above, the reason for adding this keyword is so this method if necessary can be overwritten within inherited classes.
+Note we have added the <em>virtual</em> keyword above, the reason for adding this keyword is so this method if necessary can be overwritten within inherited classes.

 So now we have a base class created, let’s invoke the information expert principal and move the draw logic for drawing each specific shape from the DrawShapes method into the specific classes:

     Public class Square : Shape